Data theft: Police officers and staff not informed for month

 - Published

-Two hundred officers and staff of the Police Service of Northern Ireland were not informed of the theft of personal data from a senior officer's car for a month, police have admitted.
+Two hundred officers and staff of the Police Service of Northern Ireland were not informed of the theft of personal data from a superintendent's car for a month, police have admitted.

-In response to questions from BBC News NI, police said news of the security breach in Newtownabbey was relayed to affected individuals on 4 August.
+Police said news of the security breach in Newtownabbey was relayed to affected individuals on 4 August.

 A document containing the names of officers and staff was taken along with a police-issue laptop on 6 July.

+The police said the nature of the missing data had to be confirmed.

-The senior officer remains in post while the subject of an investigation into the loss from a car parked outside a retail complex.
+The senior officer remains in post while the subject of an investigation into the loss of the items from a car parked outside a retail complex.

 This data breach is one of two such leaks affecting data about the employees of the Police Service of Northern Ireland (PSNI).